bioinfo-pf-curie/mpiSORT/README.md

 5) Memory
 ---------

-The total memory used during the sorting is around three times the size of the SAM file. <br />
+The total memory used during the sorting is around one and a half the size of the SAM file. <br />
+For instance to sort 100Gb sam file (10X WGS 100pb, paired) memory usage is around 150 gb.  <br />

 6) Input Data:
 -----------